eolivelli/venice-examples/README.md

 ### Read the data from Venice

-You can use MainReader and set
+You can use MainReader and set these values

 ```
 String storeName = "test-store-persons";